cel-hu/Buck-It/README.md

 # Shoppy Shoperson

+### BUCKET LIST w/ different categories like things to do before a certain age or milestone

 ## Overview

 (___TODO__: a brief one or two paragraph, high-level description of your project_)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!
+Everyone needs a bucket list to keep track of the activities they want to do before a certain deadline.
+It's hard to keep track of a bucket list on paper, especially when you have multiple, so that's where NAME comes in.

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+NAME is a web app that will allow users to keep track of multiple bucket lists, such as one to complete before graduating high school, one to complete before graduating college, one before death, etc. Users can register and login, and once logged in, they can create or view their bucket lists.
+For every list that they have, they can add things or cross things off.

 ## Data Model